Tuesday, June 30, 2009

 Assume Fix(C) always terminates.
 Every clause that was satisfied before we called Fix(C) will still remain sastisfied and C will also now be satisfied.
 So Solve makes at most m calls to Fix.

 We need to show all the Fix(C) terminate.
-Suppose the algorithm makes at least s Fix calls including all the recursive ones.
+Suppose the algorithm makes s Fix calls including all the recursive ones.
 We will show s is bounded and thus the algorithm terminates.

 Fix a Kolmogorov random string x of length n+sk (random relative to φ, k, s, r, m and n) and assume the algorithm uses the first n bits as the initial assignment and k bits each to replace the variables in each Fix call.